-Don’t use sand or soil in the litterbox that you collect as it may contain harmful bacteria and pathogens.
+Don’t use sand or soil in the litterbox that you collect yourself, as it may contain harmful bacteria and pathogens.
 It is far safer to buy some play sand.

 To assist with odor control sprinkle some baking soda on to the top of the sand and roughly mix through the sand.
 Use a small garden trowel.
-This will have to be repeated as necessary.
+This step will have to be repeated as necessary.

 If trowelling the baking soda seems like too much effort, look at this nifty little idea.
 Arm& Hammer have a baking soda cartridge that can just be popped into the litter.
 I haven’t used this but do love the idea.
 It is a lavender scented and can be used anywhere were odors need to be controlled.